-Phone: 701-231-8240
+Phone: 701-231-6537

-For complete information regarding sexual misconduct and Title IX compliance, please see NDSU Policy 603, Sexual Misconduct and Title IX Compliance.

 3.41 Other Acts of Harassment

-Any action or any series of actions that interfere with individuals’ academic efforts, employment, personal safety or participation in university sponsored co-curricular activities is prohibited.
+Any action or any series of actions that interfere with individuals’ academic efforts, employment, personal safety or participation in University sponsored co-curricular activities is prohibited.

 3.42 Stalking

 Stalking is prohibited.
 Stalking is a pattern of repeated and unwanted attention, harassment, contact or any other course of conduct that would cause a reasonable person to feel fear for safety to self or the safety of others; or suffer substantial emotional distress.